Linuxbrew/brew/README.md

 **If you don't read these it will take us far longer to help you with your problem.**

+## Contributing
+We'd love you to contribute to Homebrew.
+First, please read our [Contribution Guide](https://github.com/Homebrew/brew/blob/master/.github/CONTRIBUTING.md) and [Code of Conduct](https://github.com/Homebrew/brew/blob/master/CODEOFCONDUCT.md#code-of-conduct).

+We explicitly welcome contributions from people who have never contributed to open-source before: we were all beginners once!
+We can help build on a partially working pull request with the aim of getting it merged.
+We are also actively seeking to diversify our contributors and especially welcome contributions from women from all backgrounds and people of colour.

+A good starting point for contributing is running `brew audit` (or `brew audit --strict`) with some of the packages you use (e.g. `brew audit wget` if you use `wget`) and then read through the warnings, try to fix them until `brew audit` shows no results and [submit a pull request](https://github.com/Homebrew/brew/blob/master/share/doc/homebrew/How-To-Open-a-Homebrew-Pull-Request-(and-get-it-merged).md).
+If no formulae you use have warnings you can run `brew audit` without arguments to have it run on all packages and pick one.
+Good luck!

 ## Security
 Please report security issues to security@brew.sh.